Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 When we list all possible exceptions, the compiler or linter can check if we've covered them all – we call it an _exhaustiveness check_.
 We can't do that if we're using a superclass because we can always inherit it and the checks will become false-positive.

-Sure, there's a workaround: you can `rescue` all _concrete_ exception classes and then try to `rescue` their subclass.
+Sure, there's a workaround: you can `rescue` all _concrete_ exception classes and then try to `rescue` their superclass.

 ```ruby